wbailey/wbailey.github.io/source/_posts/2013-11-12-two-way-street.markdown

 I recently had a discussion with <a href="https://twitter.com/benkruger" target="_blank">@benkruger</a> about interviewing and we both expressed the same frustration.
 Candidates who are being interviewed will do their best to answer your questions.
-It is a rare event when you find a candidate how asks good questions back.
+It is a rare event when you find a candidate who asks good questions back.
 This led me to share the following with Ben:

 > You learn more about a candidate through the questions they ask, than the answers they give.